iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration-part1.md

   </a>.
 </figcaption>

-Fully integrated MEMS (micro-electromechanical system) vibration sensors detect acceleration by measuring changes in capacitance (distance) between a fixed electrode and a suspended on-chip proof mass.
+Fully integrated **MEMS vibration sensors** (micro-electromechanical system) detect acceleration by measuring changes in capacitance (distance) between a fixed electrode and a suspended **on-chip proof mass**.
 The variations in capacitance are then digitized by the ASIC postprocessor embedded in the same
 <a class="external"
   href="https://en.wikipedia.org/wiki/System_in_a_package"
   target="_blank">SiP package
 </a>
 and converted into their corresponding acceleration values.

+Characteristics of MEMS:

-- **Robustness:** MEMS sensors are highly durable and well-suited for long-term use in harsh environments.
+- **Robustness:** Highly durable and well-suited for long-term use in harsh environments.
 Piezo accelerometers on the other hand, have superior noise characteristics but are more prone to material failures of the ceramic sensing elements and need more careful handling to maintain their calibrated sensitivity.

 - **Frequency Response:** MEMS sensors capture vibrations up to a few kHz(\*) in